Simplicity is an often misunderstood state of living and mindset. I hope to clarify what it means to me.

 I like practical, useful, and meaningful things.
 I have very few items on display in my home that do not double as a useful product.

 We still own more than we “need” and we are slowly learning to get rid of what we do not need or truly LOVE.
-In fact, our dream and goal is to live in a “small farmhouse” on some acreage with even less stuff!
+In fact, our dream is to live in a “small farmhouse” on some acreage with even less stuff!

 Lessons In Simplicity